 Useful information on medical emergencies abroad, including overseas insurance programs, is provided in the Department of State’s Bureau of Consular Affairs brochure, Medical Information for Americans Traveling Abroad, available via the Bureau of Consular Affairs home page.

 Other Health Information

 Information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, may be obtained from the Centers for Disease Control and Prevention’s (CDC’s) hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747), fax 1-888-CDC-FAXX (1-888-232-3299), or via the CDC Internet site at www.cdc.gov/travel.
-For information about outbreaks of infectious diseases abroad consult the World Health Organization’s website.
-Further health information for travelers is available at https://www.who.int/.
+For information about outbreaks of infectious diseases abroad consult the World Health Organization’s website at https://www.who.int/en.

 Local Time, Business Hours and Holidays

 Dakar is on Greenwich Mean Time (GMT), four time zones ahead of Eastern Standard Time (EST).